ScooloV/bbpedia/docs/core_rules.md

 MINDY PIEWHISTLE'S

 RUM0UR R0UND-UP
-*They say the weather can have a bIg Impact on a game.* *ApparentIy thIs one tIme, durIng a freak magIcaI bIIzzard,* *the ball vanIshed durIng the kIck-offf.
-ThIs supposedIy* *dIdn't affecct the game though, as none of the pIayers* *notIced untII the second haIf!*
+*They say the weather can have a bIg Impact on a game.ApparentIy thIs one tIme, durIng a freak magIcaI bIIzzard,the ball vanIshed durIng the kIck-off.
+ThIs supposedIydIdn't affecct the game though, as none of the pIayersnotIced untII the second haIf!*

 **47**